-INTERAGENCY WILDLAND FIRE MODULES Refer to National Mobilization Guide Ch.
-20 The Northwest Area has 7 Wildland Fire Modules (WFM).
-The Wildland Fire Modules are ordered in IROC as an Overhead Group request; Module, Wildland Fire TY1 (WFM1) or TY2 (WFM2).
+INTERAGENCY WILDLAND FIRE MODULES

+The Northwest Area has 7 Wildland Fire Modules (WFM).
+The Wildland Fire Modules are ordered in IROC as an Overhead Group request; Module, Wildland Fire Type 1 (WFM1) or Type 2 (WFM2).
 The standard WFM configuration includes one module leader and 6-9 module crewmembers.
 They may be configured with less than the standard WFM configuration, but only with agreement between the requesting and sending units.
 Negotiated configurations must be identified within the original request.